In our house bananas rule!

 - Place the pot back on the heat.
 Heat while stirring continuously with the whisk until the mixture begins to thicken.
 Continue to cook for up to another 5 minutes.

 - Remove the pot from the heat and continue to stir for another 2 minutes.
 Transfer the pastry cream into a bowl and remove the vanilla pod.
 Let cool at room temperature.
-Once at room temperature, refrigerate.

-- Put one third of the pastry cream into the pie crust.
+- Put one-third of the pastry cream into the pie crust.
 Spread evenly to distribute.

 - Add a layer of sliced bananas on top of the pastry cream.

 - Follow with another third of the pastry cream and another layer of sliced bananas.

 - Top with the last third of the pastry cream.
 [You will end up with cream->bananas->cream->bananas->cream.]

 - Decorate the top with a bit of whipped cream and more sliced bananas.
 [I also added some shaved almonds to the top of the one I made.]